 To start a civil action, the victim should hire a lawyer, especially if the damages he or she wants are large.
-It is not a good idea to represent yourself if the amount of money you want is too large for Civil Provincial Court (\$25000 as of 2008).
-If the victim wins, he or she may be compensated for any losses caused by the harassment, including lost wages, medical expenses, counselling expenses, and/or pain and suffering.
+It is not a good idea to represent yourself if the amount of money you want is too large for Civil Provincial Court (\$7500 was the limit in August 1999).
+If the victim wins, he or she may be compensated for any losses caused by the harassment, including lost wages, medical expenses, counselling expenses, and pain and suffering.

 Wrongful Dismissal - Another cause of action which you might bring, if it fits your particular circumstances, is wrongful dismissal.
-Victims of harassment may argue wrongful dismissal if they have lost their jobs unfairly.